tsgates/arch-wiki-markdown/wiki/ATI.md

     linux-zen), remember to use a separate mkinitcpio configuration file (e.g. /etc/mkinitcpio-zen.conf) and not /etc/mkinitcpio.conf.
 -   Remove any framebuffer related modules from your mkinitcpio file.
 -   Add radeon to MODULES array in your mkinitcpio file.
-For AGP support, it is necessary to add intel_agp (or ali_agp, ati_agp, amd_agp, amd64_agp etc.) before the radeon module.
+For AGP support it is necessary to add the AGP driver for your chipset (e.g. intel_agp, ali_agp, ati_agp, amd_agp, amd64_agp, etc.) before the radeon module.
 -   Re-generate your initramfs.

 Finally, Reboot the system.

-Late start
+> Late start

 With this choice, KMS will be enabled when modules are loaded during the boot process.